AnonymerNiklasistanonym/Md2Anki/README.md

 ```

 The IDs are automatically generated if not manually specified.
-To keep them (which enables updating cards later by reimporting the `.apkg` file) specify an output path:
+To not update the markdown file but create a new one specify a custom output path:

 ```sh
 python3 md2anki.py input.md -o-md output.md
 ```

 For more examples checkout the [`examples`](examples) directory where you can also run [`create_example_apkgs.sh`](examples/create_example_apkgs.sh) to quickly create all corresponding anki decks and check them out in anki.

-## TODOs

-- [ ] Export to zip (collect all files and put them into one `res` directory as backup)